NAVIGATION BAR

 What Do I Need to Know Before I Come to Mulberry Lane Farm?

 There are a few rules that you need to be aware of and to follow when coming to Mulberry Lane Farm for U-Pick strawberries.
 Rules work for the benefit of all and help us continue to offer you top quality U-Pick Strawberries.
-We do ask that you appreciate that Mulberry Lane Farm workers have worked hard planting, mulching, watering, and weeding the organic strawberry plants to make the U-Pick Strawberries at Mulberry Lane Farm a good experience for all who attend.
+We do ask that you appreciate that Mulberry Lane Farm workers have worked hard planting, mulching, watering, and weeding the all natural strawberry plants to make the U-Pick Strawberries at Mulberry Lane Farm a good experience for all who attend.
 It is your responsibility to treat the plants with respect.
 We have found that the majority of folks coming for U-Pick at Mulberry Lane Farm are just amazing people and follow the rules to the letter.
 Thank you!
 There are the few who make it difficult for everyone.
 We really are reasonable and not hard to get along with but those who cannot follow the rules will be asked to leave by the field supervisor.

 Minimum U-Pick Requirements